dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 2. Upon receiving the request, the signer validates whether it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
     - If the relying party has not been granted the permission to request the action, the signer sends a response with an error back to the relying party.
+        - The sender must make sure that the request complies with additional scope restrictions defined by the signer (if any), such as limitations on the target canister id or the sender principal, etc.
 3. Next, the signer processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
 If the target canister does not support ICRC-21, the signer should display a warning, try to decode the arguments by itself and display raw canister call details.
 If the arguments cannot be decoded, a strong warning must be displayed.
     - If the user approves the request:
         - The signer sends the call to the IC (in order to get a certified results, all calls, including queries, should be sent as `update` calls), retrieves its [content map](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) and [calculates a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id) based on it.